-Cabbage has long been recognized for its many medicinal properties, including anti-inflammatory and soothing agents largely accredited to its glutamine content– an essential amino acid.
-Cabbage leaves are still used regularly as wraps for infected and inflamed skin and wounds.
+Cabbage has long been recognized for its many medicinal properties, including anti-inflammatory and soothing agents largely accredited to its glutamine content, an essential amino acid.
+Cabbage leaves are even used as wraps for infected and inflamed skin and wounds.

-When buying cabbage make sure it’s firm and heavy.
-Try not to choose cabbage with cracks or wilting leaves.
+Buy cabbage that is firm and heavy.
+Avoid cabbage with cracks or wilting leaves.
 The length of time you can keep a cabbage in the refrigerator depends on its type.
-Generally green and red cabbage will keep for two weeks, while others will only keep for one.
+Generally, green and red cabbage will keep for two weeks.
 Make sure to store the whole head in a plastic bag in the fridge.
 If you’ve already cut the cabbage, use it within a few days.

-Use cabbage raw and shredded in salads as a nutrition-packed replacement for iceberg lettuce.
+Raw and shredded cabbage can be added to salads as a nutrition-packed replacement for iceberg lettuce.
 Leaving shredded cabbage in a salad dressing for a bit will help tenderize it and add taste.
-Raw cabbage can also be used in coleslaw, of course, but hold the mayo if you are on a restricted caloric diet.
-Toss it instead in a light olive oil and vinegar dressing.